1nnu/ica0002/backup_sla.md

 ## Schedule

-Ansible Git Repository backups are created every 24h; it takes up to 1 min to create and store the backup.
+Ansible Git Repository backups are created every 30 minutesh; it takes up to 5 seconds to create and store the backup.

 MySQL backups are created every 24h; it takes up to 1 min to create and store the backup.

 InfluxDB backups are created every 24h; it takes up to 1 min to create and store the backup.

-Ansible Git Repository are started automatically by 01:00 UTC+2.

 MySQL backups and InfluxDB backups are started automatically by 20:20 UTC+2.

 Backup RPO (recovery point objective) is:
  - 24h for MySQL
  - 24h for InfluxDB
- - 24h for Ansible Git Repository
+ - 30min for Ansible Git Repository

 ## Storage